learnk8s/learnk8s.io/_blog/why-kube/index.md

 Node.js for the front-end, Spring Boot for the backend API, Flask and Celery for the processing background jobs, React.js for the client-side, you name it.

-The infrastructure becomes a theme park, hundreds of applications running on completely different runtimes.
+The infrastructure becomes a theme park, hundreds of applications running on entirely different runtimes.

 Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language.

-While you could mitigate the proliferation of tools and languages, in practice, it's more complex than that.
+While you could mitigate the proliferation of tools and languages, in practice, it's more complicated than that.

 Two applications sharing the same JVM runtime might rely on a different set of dependencies and libraries.